-Beef Bola Bola is a Filipino meatball that is mixed with ground beef, grated onion, chopped carrot, and seasoning sauces.
-It is a simple yet delicious meatball that is served with a sweet-spicy sauce or soy sauce.
+Beef Bola Bola is a Filipino meatball recipe that is combined with ground beef, onions, garlic, carrots, soy sauce, and seasonings.
+The meat mixture is shaped into small balls, fried until golden brown, and best served with a sweet-spicy sauce or soy sauce.

 Last year in the Philippines, I attended a fiesta in my mother’s hometown in Cebu where I stayed in my Aunt's house.
 Fiesta is a Filipino festival where they celebrate their town’s religious history.